 If you take over the running of a business, you usually have the same responsibilities to employees as the previous owner.
 Under TUPE – the Transfer of Undertakings (Protection of Employment) Regulations – all contracts transfer to the new owner.

-- An employee who started after 5 April 2012 with two years' service or more who is made redundant primarily because of the sale of the business will normally be regarded as unfairly dismissed.
-An employee who started before that date only needs one year's service to claim unfair dismissal.
+- An employee with two or more years’ service who is made redundant primarily because of the sale of the business will normally be regarded as unfairly dismissed.

 In theory, a new owner cannot pick and choose who to keep on.
 But the regulations note that an employer may have acceptable reasons for trimming the workforce at the time of a takeover.